Steeplechase (athletics): History

+The National Collegiate Athletic Association (NCAA) adopted the women's event in 2001, the first winner, in 9:49.73, was Elizabeth Jackson of Brigham Young University.
+In 2005 Dorcus Inzikuru won the first World Championship in the women's event in Helsinki, becoming Uganda's first gold medallist at the World Championships, and in 2008, at the National Stadium in Beijing, Gulnara Samitova-Galkina, of Russia became both the inaugural Olympic champion in the event and with a time of 8:58.81 she became the first woman under nine minutes for the 3000 metres steeplechase.

 Format

 A 3,000 metres steeplechase is defined in the rulebook as having 28 barriers and seven water jumps.
 A 2,000 meters steeplechase has 18 barriers and five water jumps.
 Since the water jump is never on the track oval, a steeplechase "course" is never a perfect 400 meters lap.
 Instead, the water jump is placed inside the turn, shortening the lap, or outside the turn, lengthening the lap.
 The start line moves from conventional starting areas in order to compensate for the different length of lap.
 When the water jump is inside, the 3,000-metre start line is on the backstretch (relative to the steeplechase finish).
 When the water jump is outside, the 3,000-metre start line is on the home stretch.
 The 2,000-metre start line reverses that pattern and uses 5/7 the amount of compensation.